Alejandro-FA/UPF-Deep_Learning/P4/report.md

 - Use the `LeakyReLU` activation function for the discriminator, instead of `ReLU`.

 - Use a `tanh` activation for the output of the generator instead of a `sigmoid`.
+This change has a very positive effect in avoiding numerical instability.

 - Use **strided convolutions** instead of pooling layers.